 - chest pain

-As with treatment in children, adult treatment varies from watchful waiting to medications and surgeries.
-Defects that may have been treated in childhood may present problems again in adulthood.
-The original repair may no longer be effective or the initial defect may become worse with time.
-Scar tissue that developed around the original repair may end up causing problems like arrhythmias.
-Sometimes a defect that was “mild” in childhood and required no treatment may worsen later.
+In some cases, defects that may have been treated in childhood can present problems again in adulthood.
+The original repair may no longer be effective or the initial defect may have become worse over time.
+Scar tissue that developed around the original repair may also end up causing problems, such as heart arrhythmias.

-Women who are pregnant can take certain precautions to lower their risk of giving birth to a baby with a congenital heart defect:
+Women who are pregnant or plan on becoming pregnant can take certain precautions to lower their risk of giving birth to a baby with a congenital heart defect:

-- If you’re planning on become pregnant, talk to your doctor about any medications you’re taking.
+- If you’re planning on becoming pregnant, talk to your doctor about any prescription or over-the-counter medications you’re taking.

-- If you have diabetes, make sure your blood sugar levels are under control before becoming pregnant and work with your doctor to manage the disease while pregnant.
+- If you have diabetes, make sure your blood sugar levels are under control before becoming pregnant.
+It’s also important to work with your doctor to manage the disease while pregnant.

-- If you weren’t vaccinated against rubella (German measles), avoid exposure to the disease and talk to your doctor about prevention options.
+- If you weren’t vaccinated against rubella, or German measles, avoid exposure to the disease and speak with your doctor about prevention options.